-[Music: Franz Liszt - Hungarian Rhapsody No. 2; Israel Philharmonic Orchestra - Zubin Mehta; from the album "Liszt: Hungarian Rhapsodies", 1989]
+[Music: Franz Liszt - Hungarian Rhapsody No. 2]

 Welcome to our segment on Nebulae.
 We'll be seeing some amazing scenes from across our galaxy.
 In recent segments, we've seen two types of nebula.
 Both have been connected with stars dying.
 Planetary Nebula, such as NGC 2371, are all about normal stars at the end of their hydrogen burning life.
 And Supernova remnants, such as SNR 0509-67.5, are the remains of giant star explosions at the end of their fusion factory life.
 But the most beautiful nebulae come from vast molecular hydrogen clouds were new stars are being born.